Hanqiu8/tensor2tensor/tensor2tensor/insights/README.md

 which we use to manage our web component dependencies.
 You can easily install this with the [Node Package Manager](https://www.npmjs.com/).

-You must install [Whoosh](https://pypi.python.org/pypi/Whoosh/), which can be achieved by `pip install whoosh`
+You must install [Whoosh](https://pypi.python.org/pypi/Whoosh/), which can be achieved by `pip install whoosh` along with [NearPY](https://github.com/pixelogik/NearPy)

 ## Setup Instructions